Our most frequently asked questions. If your question isn't answered below please contact us.

 If you usually run in the countryside with a dog, please keep it on a lead to protect livestock and keep farmers happy.
 Sheep are easily frightened by dogs to such an extent that a pregnant ewe could miscarry and die (it happens more often than you might think).
 They're not the brightest of animals (we've all been stuck trying to get past them on the Lakeland roads!) so they don't know that a dog won't harm them.

 Dogs are allowed at most of our venues as long as they are kept in their lead and, which goes without saying, any poop is scooped.
-Our Hawkshead event ground is also a children's playground so dogs aren't permitted there at all.

 Finish any one of our senior races and as well as enjoying amazing trail running in an awesome part of the world, you'll receive: